SailPoint - Python Library¶

 {"query":{"query":"@access(name:\"Analyst Role\") AND attributes.analyst:N"},"indices":["identities"],"includeNested":false,"sort":["displayName"]}

-This same payload can be submitted using the search
+This same payload can be submitted using the search method in the python library:

 payload = {"query":{"query":"@access(name:\"Analyst Role\") AND attributes.analyst:N"},"indices":["identities"],"includeNested":False,"sort":["displayName"]}